ramcarreno/chatscroll/README.md

 - **Chat with your chat** contains a LLM chat module powered by Ollama and augmented through the uploaded chat file.
 - **Search** supports keyword and regex-based message search.
 Results return timestamp, user, and message content in a compact table.

+## About the local LLM feature

+This feature is implemented exclusively in the **Chat with your chat** page, so users can access the dashboard and search pages separately.
+While the Ollama models can run on CPU, having at least a small GPU provides a much smoother user experience.
+Models below 2 billion parameters and reasoning models are discouraged for typical use, as they tend to produce too long or lower quality outputs.

+If your uploaded chat is in a language other than English, it's recommended to ask questions in that same language for better relevance.
+However, please note that LLM performance may be lower in non-English languages, depending on the model's multilingual capabilities.

+### Limitations and other features

+This feature was designed for fun and experimentation.
+Do not expect any models to understand ambiguous messages or perfectly remember every detail.
+User queries by retrieving relevant chat context and prompting the model to generate responses accordingly.
+Specifically, it:

+- Retrieves 3 context chunks, each containing 10 messages relevant to the user's query.
+- Generates answers based on this context, but does **not** maintain conversation memory, meaning each query is independent of previous ones.

+More advanced users can customize retrieval and model settings, although there is no dedicated config file yet.
+Relevant source code sections include:

+- `chatscroll.rag`: Controls LLM parameters like temperature, chunk size and length (ChatSplitter), and number of retrieved chunks per query (Retriever).
+- `views.chat2chat`: By default, a simple BM25 ranker is used for retrieval.
+In this module, the retriever can be changed to FAISS with Hugging Face embeddings for higher-quality context.
+This implies longer preprocessing times for large chats, however, embeddings are persisted and cached so queries remain fast.

 ## Notes